Nashavi/avikamath.com/_posts/2017-03-07-relgioustext.md

 - The Bhagavad Gita starts off with negative sentiments.
 These refer to _Chapter one: The Despondency of Arjuna_ and initial sections of _Chapter Two: The Philosophy of Discrimination_ where Arjuna gets dejected as he fears losing friends and relatives as a consequence of the Mahabharata war.
 Initial sections of Chapter Two section is where Lord Krishna consoles him.
 - The KJV sections 62% - 67% is a section comprising of highly negative sentiments.
 These sections comprise of :
-  * _Jeremiah_, the most persecuted prophet of the Bible, with features stressing on repentance and prophecy[^1^](https://www.christiancourier.com/articles/747-marvelous-book-of-jeremiah-the)
+  * _Jeremiah_, the most persecuted prophet of the Bible, with features stressing on repentance and prophecy ^[1](https://www.christiancourier.com/articles/747-marvelous-book-of-jeremiah-the)^
   * _Lamentations_, poetic laments for the destruction of Jerusalem
 - In The Holy Quran the section 70%- 75% are also highly negative.
 This section refers to _Surah: Al Maidah_ verse: 27 to verse: 92 which comprises three main topics: Commandments and instructions about life of Muslims, admonition to the Muslims and admonition to the Jews and the Christians.